thelongcon/thelongcon.github.io/_includes/speakers.md

   <div class="row">
     <div class="col-lg-7">
       <p class="abstract">Pledge is a system call that empowers a program to limit itself.
 Originally coming out of OpenBSD, this concept is seeing increased usage and has been ported to Linux.
 If a process breaks a pledge that it has made it is terminated.
 This allows programmers to increase security, and heavily mitigates supply chain attacks.
 It can also be used in a wrapper, effectively guarding against malicious actions.
 This is an introductory talk and will go over basic usage.</p>
-      <p class="bio">Rob lives on a forested property outside of Winnipeg MB with his wife and many musical instruments.
+      <p class="bio">Bio: "Rob lives on a forested property outside of Winnipeg MB with his wife and many musical instruments.
 He has a background in computer science, and dabbles in almost everything from chemistry to metalworking.
-He runs a R&D company (Reconfigurable Computing) and works at the Internet Archive.</p>
+He runs a R&D company (Reconfigurable Computing) and works at the Internet Archive."</p>

     </div>
   </div>